sand-worm-labs/sandworm-web/README.md

    ```
    By default, the app is set up to work with a live Firebase instance.
 Update your `.env.local` file if you want to switch between live and emulator.

+If you get could not spawn java version or java path error.
+You need to install java and set to path for the emulator to run

 ---

 ## 📂 Repository Structure